 The study examines two common hypotheses about how police behavior may impact victim attitude or expectations, which in turn impact reporting.

-- One hypothesis is that police demeanor toward victims increases or decreases future reporting behavior.
-(The Process Hypothesis)
+Process Hypothesis: Police demeanor toward victims increases or decreases future reporting behavior.

-- The second hypothesis is that victims who get the outcome they want from police (i.e., an arrest or an order of protection) are more likely to utilize the police in the future than victims whose preference did not match the outcome.
-(The Outcome Hypothesis)
+Outcome Hypothesis: Victims who get the outcome they want from police (i.e., an arrest or an order of protection) are more likely to utilize the police in the future than victims whose preference did not match the outcome.

 The researchers selected the Metro-Dade County (Florida) Spouse Assault Replication Program (SARP) as the source of data for this analysis.
 (Portland, Oregon participated in SARP and is mentioned throughout this research report.)
 In the SARP experiment, cases were randomly assigned an “arrest” or “nonarrest” outcome when they were reported to the Metro-Dade Police Department.
 The authors of this study used the victim interview data collected at the time of the experiment to examine how perceptions of police behavior may impact official reporting.